rstudio/education.rstudio.com/content/teach/materials/index.md

 # Workshops

-Many of you may have taken workshops from the Posit team, but did you know that all of RStudio's workshop materials are available for you to use in your own workshops?
-Below are a few of the more popular workshop respositories proven popular with teachers:
+Many of you may have taken workshops from the Posit team, but did you know that all of Posit's workshop materials are available for you to use in your own workshops?
+Below are a few of the more popular workshop repositories proven popular with teachers:

 - [**Teach the Tidyverse.**](https://github.com/rstudio-education/remaster-the-tidyverse/blob/master/README.md) [Master the Tidyverse](https://github.com/rstudio-education/remaster-the-tidyverse/) is an award-winning two-day introduction to doing data science with the [Tidyverse](https://www.tidyverse.org/).
 This repository contains instructor materials (Keynote slides and exercises) for teaching this workshop.
 You can teach the workshop as is, adapt it to your needs, or divide it into two one day workshops: _Welcome to the Tidyverse_, which covers Exploratory Data Analysis, and _Data Wrangling with the Tidyverse_.
 See the README for teaching tips.